rintoj/ngx-virtual-scroller/README.md

 ## If container size changes

-Note: This should now be auto-detected, however the 'refresh' method can still force it if neeeded.
+*Note* - This should now be auto-detected, however the 'refresh' method can still force it if neeeded.
     This was implemented using the setInterval method which may cause minor performance issues.
-It shouldn't be noticeable, but can be disabled via [checkResizeInterval]="0"
+It shouldn't be noticeable, but can be disabled via `[checkResizeInterval]="0"`
     Performance will be improved once "Resize Observer" (https://wicg.github.io/ResizeObserver/) is fully implemented.

-Refresh method (DEPRECATED)
+Refresh method *(DEPRECATED)*
 If virtual scroll is used within a dropdown or collapsible menu, virtual scroll needs to know when the container size changes.
 Use `refresh()` function after container is resized (include time for animation as well).

 ```ts